-- Penalties imposed will consider the nature and the extent of the misconduct - A student's second offence is penalised more severely than their first offence and a third offence will result in exclusion from IIB.
+- o Penalties imposed will consider the nature and the extent of the misconduct. - o A student's second offence is penalised more severely than their first offence and a third offence will result in exclusion from IIB.

-If the student admits to the alleged misconduct, the ELICOS Coordinator or their delegate may impose one or both of the following:
+If the student admits to the alleged misconduct, the ELICOS DOS or their delegate may impose one or both of the following: